 Just like Starbucks, you don’t need to exclusively share UGC.
 You can post as much branded content as you’d like and share UGC every so often.

 And don’t forget that you still need to be on brand with the content you are choosing by sticking to a theme.
-If you don’t currently have an Instagram theme, there are many Instagram feed themes that are very easy to recreate for your own business!
+If you don’t currently have an Instagram theme, there are many Instagram feed themes that are very easy to recreate for your own business (especially if you are using the right Instagram feed theme apps to help you)!
 It’s important to have a theme established to help you pick out content to feature on your account.

 Use a Hashtag